aibaba-ai/aibaba-ai/docs/docs/integrations/providers/databricks.md

 > [Databricks](https://www.databricks.com/) Intelligence Platform is the world's first data intelligence platform powered by generative AI.
 Infuse AI into every facet of your business.

-Databricks embraces the LangChain ecosystem in various ways:
+Databricks embraces the AI Agents Force ecosystem in various ways:

 1. 🚀 **Model Serving** - Access state-of-the-art LLMs, such as DBRX, Llama3, Mixtral, or your fine-tuned models on [Databricks Model Serving](https://www.databricks.com/product/model-serving), via a highly available and low-latency inference endpoint.
-LangChain provides LLM (`Databricks`), Chat Model (`ChatDatabricks`), and Embeddings (`DatabricksEmbeddings`) implementations, streamlining the integration of your models hosted on Databricks Model Serving with your LangChain applications.
+AI Agents Force provides LLM (`Databricks`), Chat Model (`ChatDatabricks`), and Embeddings (`DatabricksEmbeddings`) implementations, streamlining the integration of your models hosted on Databricks Model Serving with your AI Agents Force applications.
 2. 📃 **Vector Search** - [Databricks Vector Search](https://www.databricks.com/product/machine-learning/vector-search) is a serverless vector database seamlessly integrated within the Databricks Platform.
-Using `DatabricksVectorSearch`, you can incorporate the highly scalable and reliable similarity search engine into your LangChain applications.
+Using `DatabricksVectorSearch`, you can incorporate the highly scalable and reliable similarity search engine into your AI Agents Force applications.
 3. 📊 **MLflow** - [MLflow](https://mlflow.org/) is an open-source platform to manage full the ML lifecycle, including experiment management, evaluation, tracing, deployment, and more.
-[MLflow's LangChain Integration](/docs/integrations/providers/mlflow_tracking) streamlines the process of developing and operating modern compound ML systems.
+[MLflow's AI Agents Force Integration](/docs/integrations/providers/mlflow_tracking) streamlines the process of developing and operating modern compound ML systems.
-4. 🌐 **SQL Database** - [Databricks SQL](https://www.databricks.com/product/databricks-sql) is integrated with `SQLDatabase` in LangChain, allowing you to access the auto-optimizing, exceptionally performant data warehouse.
+4. 🌐 **SQL Database** - [Databricks SQL](https://www.databricks.com/product/databricks-sql) is integrated with `SQLDatabase` in AI Agents Force, allowing you to access the auto-optimizing, exceptionally performant data warehouse.
 5. 💡 **Open Models** - Databricks open sources models, such as [DBRX](https://www.databricks.com/blog/introducing-dbrx-new-state-art-open-llm), which are available through the [Hugging Face Hub](https://huggingface.co/databricks/dbrx-instruct).
-These models can be directly utilized with LangChain, leveraging its integration with the `transformers` library.
+These models can be directly utilized with AI Agents Force, leveraging its integration with the `transformers` library.

 Installation
 ------------